Nexis-Network/homepage/content/docs/guides/grafbase.md

 Grafbase allows you to combine your data sources into a centralized GraphQL endpoint and deploy a serverless GraphQL backend.

-This guide describes how to create a GraphQL API using Grafbase and use Grafbase [Edge Resolvers](https://grafbase.com/docs/edge-gateway/resolvers) with the [Exzo Network serverless driver](/docs/serverless/serverless-driver) to interact with your Exzo Network database at the edge.
+This guide describes how to create a GraphQL API using Grafbase and use Grafbase [Edge Resolvers](https://grafbase.com/docs/edge-gateway/resolvers) with the [Nexis Network serverless driver](/docs/serverless/serverless-driver) to interact with your Nexis Network database at the edge.

-The example project in this guide simulates a marketplace of products, where the product price is dynamically calculated based on data retrieved from your Exzo Network database.
+The example project in this guide simulates a marketplace of products, where the product price is dynamically calculated based on data retrieved from your Nexis Network database.

 ## Prerequisites

 - The [Grafbase CLI](https://grafbase.com/cli)
-- A Exzo Network project.
-See [Create a Exzo Network project](/docs/manage/projects#create-a-project).
+- A Nexis Network project.
+See [Create a Nexis Network project](/docs/manage/projects#create-a-project).

 ## Create a backend with Grafbase